openrewrite/rewrite-docs/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build.md

 ```
 {% endcode %}

-In the `rootProject` block, we specify a dependency that contains OpenRewrite spring recipes (`rewrite-spring`).
+In the `rootProject` block, we specify a dependency that contains OpenRewrite Spring recipes (`rewrite-spring`).
 If you wanted, you could also define a `rewrite` section inside of the `rootProject` that has elements like `activeRecipe` or `activeStyle`.
 In general, though, it's better to [use the command line to specify the recipes or styles](#step-4-run-the-recipe) so that you can keep your init script fairly generic.

 For a full range of options available, please see our [Gradle plugin configuration doc](/reference/gradle-plugin-configuration.md)